tomchor/pymicra/README.rst

    etc.).

 The package is extensively (almost entirely) based on Pandas, mostly the ``pandas.DataFrame`` class.
-We use (generally) Numpy or Scipy for some numerical functions not contained in Pandas, Matplotlib for plotting and Pint for units control.
+We use Pint for units control and (generally) Numpy or Scipy for some numerical functions not contained in Pandas.

-This code is distributed under the GNU General Public License v3.0.